darkfeline/dantalian/README.md

 By default this will install to `~/.local/bin`.

+It is recommended to install the man pages as well.
+The man pages can be built like so:

+    $ cd doc
+    $ make man

+The man pages can be found in `doc/_build/man`.
+How they are installed depends on your system.
+On Arch Linux, man pages are installed in `/usr/share/man` as gzipped archives, so you would do the following:

+    $ cd doc/_build/man
+    $ gzip ./*
+    # install ./* /usr/share/man/man1

 ## Usage

 Dantalian can be used either as a Python library or a standalone program.

 Note that using Dantalian separately may be slow due to Python's nature.
-When performing bulk operations, consider using Dantalian as a library in a Python script instead of invoking Dantalian repeated in a shell script.
+When performing bulk operations, consider using Dantalian as a library in a Python script instead of invoking Dantalian repeatedly in a shell script.

 Check the documentation for more information.